-The IRB Administrator, in consultation with the IRB Chair or another qualified professional designated by the Human Subject Signatory Official will make this determination.
+The Director of Research Compliance-IRB, in consultation with the IRB Chair or another qualified professional designated by the Human Subject Signatory Official will make this determination.
 For more information, regarding the reporting see Exempt Emergency Use of a Test Article.